Samaritan woman at the well: In film and television

 The Samaritan woman is played by Vanessa DeSilvio in the multi-season show on the life of Christ, The Chosen.
 Her meeting with Jesus concludes the first season.
 In the beginning of season 2, she is seen again, eagerly telling everyone around her about Jesus.

+The Samaritan woman is played by Nancy Palk in the 2003 film The Gospel of John.